Cybersecurity Education, Research & Outreach Center

 Who is Eligible to Apply?

-Computer Science majors who are U.S. Citizens or permanent residents are eligible to apply for this scholarship (for studies during the Academic Year 2021-2022), if they fall into one of three categories:
+Computer Science majors in the cybersecurity concentration who are U.S. Citizens or permanent residents are eligible to apply for this scholarship (for studies during the Academic Year 2022-2023), if they fall into one of three categories:

 - Rising Juniors, or Seniors pursuing a B.S. degree with a 3.5 GPA in Computer Science and 3.2 GPA overall